-Asking questions about conflict…displacement and the responsibility of the European Union to the crisis of refugees crossing the Mediterranean…arguing about aid and its role in the world… debating (un)sustainable development…exploring fair and unfair trade…challenging child labour and its links here…tackling waste and overconsumption…promoting women’s rights…building humans rights… remembering the struggle against Apartheid in South Africa…looking at solutions, not just problems…
+Asking questions about conflict displacement the EU's responsibility to the refugee crisis overseas aid and its role in the world (un)sustainable development fair and unfair trade child labour tackling waste and overconsumption promoting women's rights building humans rights past successes like ending Apartheid in South Africa solutions, not just problems

 Many developmenteducation.ie readers and educators have regularly asked us for an accessible and quickly usable introduction to development education (DE) with ideas and activities that can be immediately used.
 This section has been designed with just that in mind.
 It includes:

 - a set of starter activities for different age groups and contexts

 - some ideas for using different types of resources.

 From the outset, ‘resources’ are everywhere.
 Think of clothes, food, shoes, building equipment, mobile phones, billboards and the transport we use.
 This guide takes this broad approach to ‘resources’ as a platform for learning about the world during the era of the goals for sustainable development.

 This section is designed for use by everyone whether working with adults or youth, in formal or non-formal education, in public education, campaigning and information provision.

 Educational strategies complemented by this guide

 A range of educational strategies are complimentary to the aims of this introductory guide to DE, as detailed below.